 An ambassador must walk a very fine line.
 He lives in one country, but he is responsible to another.
 He must represent the message of a leader who is not directly present.
 He must also embody the character of his home country, following laws and customs that are not necessarily known or even welcome in the host nation.
-All while respecting the laws and customs of that host.
+He must do this all while respecting the laws and customs of that host.

-In 2 Corinthians 5, instead of a nation, Paul is an ambassador of the Kingdom of God.
+In 2 Corinthians 5, instead of a nation, Paul is an ambassador of the kingdom of God.
 Unlike modern political ambassadors, Paul did not originate from the "nation" he represented.
 He had to be adopted in, through Christ's sacrifice, and then he had to undergo a change of perspective.
 He was no longer a citizen of the world and he no longer saw things as a citizen of the world.
-He saw things through the perspective of a citizen of the Kingdom of God — he was a new creation (vs. 17).
+He saw things through the perspective of a citizen of the kingdom of God — he was a new creation (2 Corinthians 5:17).

 They could then follow in Paul's footsteps by becoming an ambassador for Christ in their own lives — as can we.
 It starts with a change in citizenship.
-If we are to represent Jesus to the world, we must first belong to the Kingdom of God instead of the kingdom of self.
-We must live by the standards of our new King, even though we are temporarily away from Him (vss.
-6-9).
-Most importantly, we must accept that this earth is not our home — our home awaits us, "eternal in the heavens" (vs. 1) — even if we are imprisoned and abused by our host country (Ephesians 6:20).
+If we are to represent Jesus to the world, we must first belong to the kingdom of God instead of the kingdom of self.
+We must live by the standards of our new King, even though we are temporarily away from Him (2 Corinthians 5:6-9).
+Most importantly, we must accept that this earth is not our home — our home awaits us, "eternal in the heavens" (2 Corinthians 5:1) — even if we are imprisoned and abused by our host country (Ephesians 6:20).
 Finally, ambassadors must then spread His message: that everyone is welcome to have such a relationship with God.

 Who are we in Christ?